August 23, 2019 @ 7:42pm

 I tend to pick up a new interest, focus on it for a while, and then move into other forms of creativity.
-I have been a writer, an app developer, an interior designer, now mostly a photographer.
+I have been a writer, an app developer, an interior decorator, now mostly a photographer.
 It's been 5 years since I started making photographs everyday.
 Hence, the one interest I have been most consistent with.
 Maybe this is it!
 I will photograph anything, but I am most drawn to photos of people.

 The moment I clock out of my engineering job, I transform into an artist.

-Most of the photographs I have taken so far have been on Stephen’s Ave in Calgary’s downtown core.
+Most of the photographs I have taken have been on Stephen’s Ave in Calgary’s downtown core.
 It is a gorgeous street (in the day or night).
 It is also one of a few streets in the city where I can run into a pedestrian without having to walk for more than 30secs.

 All my street photos are candid – if required, I'd ask for permission, but only after the photo is on my memory card.

 I never know in advance what I’m going to shoot.
 Not having a preconceived idea has been a part of my process.
 So when I’m out shooting, I react to whatever calls my attention.
 When I try to create specific images, I find that it stalls my creativity and the process does not feel as exciting or spontaneous.
 Although I always capture what I see, my photos are not always what they appear (like any street photo).
 I like to be able to turn a scene into a different reality.

 Over time, I am noticing unplanned themes emerge from my work.